-- Thomas More College is prohibited from entering into any revenue sharing arrangement with any lender.
-Revenue sharing arrangement is defined as arrangement between a covered institution and a lender under which:
+- Thomas More University is prohibited from entering into any revenue-sharing arrangement with any lender.
+Revenue sharing arrangement is defined as an arrangement between a covered institution and a lender under which:

-Thomas More College will not assign, through award packaging or other methods, lenders to any first time borrower; or refuse to certify or delay the certification of any loan based on the borrower's selection of a particular lender or guaranty agency.
+- Thomas More University will not assign, through award packaging or other methods, lenders to any first-time borrower; or refuse to certify or delay the certification of any loan based on the borrower’s selection of a particular lender or guaranty agency.

-The College will not request or accept from any lender any offer of funds to be used for private education loan to students in exchange for the institution providing concessions or promises regarding providing the lender with:
+- The University will not request or accept from any lender any offer of funds to be used for private education loan to students in exchange for the institution providing concessions or promises regarding providing the lender with:

 - A specific number of educational student loan;

 - A specific loan volume for such lender; or